With Port Authority Bus Terminal and Lincoln Tunnel Fourth Tube

 1. HIGH-CAPACITY HOBOKEN FERRY SERVICE

 The Capital Plan should include money set aside to explore high-capacity ferry service from the railhead at Hoboken to lower Manhattan, and to quickly implement it, including a high-capacity terminal for big boats opposite Hoboken in Manhattan.
-This is an important stop-gap, given the situation with the Hudson Tunnel Project where partial or complete closure without warning is more probable than not within the next few years (see the links below regarding the tunnel project) and because the condition of PATH Tunnel A warrants it, as it was found unsafe by a highly paid and reputable British consultant (hired by NJ Transit, I believe) twenty-five years ago, who said it should be closed by now.
+This is an important stop-gap, given the situation with the Hudson Tunnel Project where partial or complete closure without warning is more probable than not within the next few years (see the links below regarding the tunnel project) and because the condition of PATH Tunnel A warrants it, as it was found unsafe by a highly paid and reputable British consultant twenty-five years ago, who said it should be closed and replaced by 2010.
 Having this relatively inexpensive stop-gap online now is therefore of crucial importance.
 Your commenter is not well versed on particulars of providing high-capacity ferry service here, though aware that a good deal has been spent during the past several years to upgrade the Hoboken Ferry Terminal.
 Whether high capacity including big boats has been the objective all along is unknown, but if this is not the case the question baldly poses itself: why not?
 Am not aware of any overriding debility of draft clearance or historical exigencies that would affect this.

 2. ALTERNATE PLAN FOR LAGUARDIA ACCESS